Physics-50/General/docs/syllabus.md

     + You can simply copy the URL of the item you wish to link to and paste it into your document.

 ### Data Sheets
 We expect you to make use of formulae in Google Sheets to make your intermediate calculations.
 This helps avoid mistakes and makes it easier to fix any mistakes later.
 It is also how we understand and evaluate some of your work if questions arise when we read your reports.
 You are required to use your spreadsheet not just to record data but also to do the analysis using formulas in Sheets (not your calculator).
-If entries are entered without making use of Google Sheets to do the calculations you may not receive full credit for your work.
+If data are entered without using Google Sheets formulas to do the calculations, you may not receive full credit for your work.
 Your data sheet, coupled with the history feature of Google Sheets, also serves as a time record of your work in the lab.
 Recording data elsewhere and then later pasting it into Google Sheets is not acceptable.
 However, it is acceptable to collect data in one lab partner's sheet and then copy it to the other partner's sheet.
 If doing this, you should include a note to the effect "this data was originally collected in **Name of Lab Partner**'s laboratory notebook and is reproduced here."

 ## Collaboration and AI Use
 You will collect data with a partner in the lab.
 We expect individual students to complete the miniquestions, data analysis, checkpoints, and reports for themselves.
 If you would like to discuss with your lab partner or another classmate while doing analysis in parallel, we encourage that type of collaboration!
 It may not save you much time, but often working through material together gives a better learning experience. **Just remember that each of you needs to do your own analysis.
 It is not acceptable to turn in your lab partner's writing or products of their analysis such as a plot they prepared.**